alyssaq/alyssa.asia/README.md

     > grunt dev

-Run the site using GoogleAppEngineLauncher.
+From the *app* folder, run the site using GoogleAppEngineLauncher or command line.
-More details in next section.
+More details on running using GAE in next section.

 ### Running Google App Engine dev webserver
 You can run the development web server either via GoogleAppEngineLauncher or command line.